NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 value of 0.5 which is used to control the reprojection error.
 Some experimentation with this weight and threshold may be needed.

+If a triangulated point does not fall on a valid DEM pixel, bundle adjustment falls back to the ``--tri-weight`` constraint, if this constraint is used, or otherwise the triangulated point is not constrained at all.

 Here is an example, and note that, as in the earlier section, we assume that the cameras and the terrain are already aligned::